**Botanical Profile: The Anatomy of Beauty**

 **Family:** Malvaceae (the mallow family)

 **Native Range:** Though its name suggests Chinese origins (*rosa-sinensis* means “Chinese rose”), its exact origins are debated.
-Some botanists trace it to East Asia, while others link it to the Pacific Islands.
 Today, it thrives in tropical and subtropical regions worldwide.

 **Physical Traits:**